wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/6-task-panes.md

 ```

 > [!NOTE]
-> The sample looks at required recipients and recipients in the To field, however, it also works for optional attendees and recipients in the Cc and Bcc fields.
+> The sample looks at required attendees and recipients in the To field, however, it also works for optional attendees and recipients in the Cc and Bcc fields.

 ### Get or set appointment recurrence